-- Your ACT or SAT exam scores*, either official or self-reported; writing portion not considered
+- Your ACT or SAT exam scores,* either official or self-reported within your admissions student portal; writing portion not considered.

-- This is your chance to demonstrate your writing potential while allowing the Admissions Committee to get to know you better.
-If you are completing the Common Application, you do not need an additional personal statement or essay; simply use the one included in the Common Application.
+- Essay or personal statement.
+This is your chance to demonstrate your writing potential while helping the Admissions Committee get to know you.
+If you’re completing the Common Application, you do not need an additional personal statement or essay; simply use the one included in the Common Application.

 Unsure of what items you still need to submit?
 Check your student portal.